Saint Andrew’s offers several classes to encourage the faithful. We hope that you will find a class that interests you.

 Tuesday Ladies’ Bible Study | 10 am in the parish hall | Sara Dobbs

-The Ladies’ Bible Study group will begin a new study on Tuesday, Apr 3, for five weeks.
+The Ladies’ Bible Study group begins a new study on Tuesday, Apr 3, for five weeks, with their summer break beginning after the May 1 class.
 The study is “Be Anxious for Nothing” by Max Lucado.
 It is a film series and one where there is no homework but all study the lessons together.
 All are welcome for this short study, and it is perfect for those who have been afraid to commit to come and meet and get to know the ladies of the church.

 Tuesday Men’s Bible Study | 10 am in the conference room | Tom Davis